Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-get-pes-pids.rst

 .. note::

-	A value equal to 0xffff means that the PID was not filled by the Kernel.
+	A value equal to 0xffff means that the woke PID was not filled by the Kernel.

 Return Value